 Another factor that makes the GMAT tough is how long you’ve been out of school.
 For many individuals, they have been out of college for years.
 Taking a standardized exam is something they haven’t done in a very long time, and can feel almost foreign.

 But more than anything, the hardest part for most everyone is the math.
 Quant doesn’t come easy to all, and the GMAT places a big emphasis on it.
+To effectively tackle these challenges, consider a prep course with a focus on quant, such as Target Test Prep.

 Background About The GMAT

-Known as the Graduate Management Admission Test, the GMAT Focus is a computer-based standardized exam with multiple choice questions that is globally required for entrance into an MBA program.
+Known as the Graduate Management Admission Test, the GMAT is a computer-based standardized exam with multiple choice questions that is globally required for entrance into an MBA program.
 Your test score from the GMAT is used, alongside academic transcripts and work experience, to determine eligibility into graduate school programs.

 Breaking Down The Different GMAT Sections